 RESOLVED

-1. The GNSO Council adopts the implementation plan [INSERT LINK] and thanks the GNSO Review Working Group for its important efforts.
+1. The GNSO Council adopts the implementation plan [INSERT LINK].

 2. The GNSO Council directs staff to submit the implementation plan to the ICANN Board for its consideration.

-3. Following approval of the implementation plan by the ICANN Board of Directors, the GNSO Council directs staff to issue a renewed call for volunteers for the GNSO Review Working Group, to ensure board representation from Stakeholder Groups and Constituency appointed members and alternates, as well as participants from the GNSO and broader community.

-4. The GNSO Council directs the GNSO Review Working Group to oversee the implementation of the recommendations, following the approval of the implementation plan by the ICANN Board of Directors, and to provide the GNSO Council with regular status updates (at a minimum prior to every ICANN meeting) on the status of implementation, including an overview for which recommendations implementation is considered complete.
+3. Following approval of the implementation plan by the ICANN Board of Directors, the GNSO Council directs the GNSO Review Working Group to execute and oversee the implementation of the recommendations as specified in the implementation plan, and to provide the GNSO Council with regular status updates (at a minimum prior to every ICANN meeting) on the status of implementation, including an overview for which recommendations implementation is considered complete.
 As part of this status update, the GNSO Review Working Group should also identify any questions and/or concerns that may have arisen during the implementation that would require further guidance.